Zhaotiedan/Code-Practice/README.md

 # Code-Practic

-all language and all practice
+all language and all practice.